ipns-link/specs/README.md

 ##### Anonymity

 Accessing websites through public gateways masks the user's IP address from the websites visited.
 [Compare [Tor](https://www.torproject.org/) and [VPN](https://en.wikipedia.org/wiki/Virtual_private_network)].
-On the other hand, the origin-server's IP may be hidden from the visitors using an upcoming feature of [`ipns-link`](https://github.com/ipns-link/ipns-link).
+On the other hand, the origin-server's IP may be hidden from the visitors using an upcoming feature of [`ipns-link`](https://github.com/ipns-link/ipns-link), called **Manifest encryption**.

 ##### Microhosting